Attending the Piano Institute?

 Each day you will have at least two hours of required practice.
 Plan accordingly.
 Bring a few polished and memorized repertoire, but also bring repertoire that is not yet polished so you do not run out of things to practice.
 You will have two private lessons and four group lessons, so that is another reason to bring all of the music you are currently preparing or plan to work on in the coming year.

 There will be two final showcase recitals: we simply cannot fit everyone on one recital Saturday morning!
 The recital Friday evening will feature solo, ensemble, and choral music.
 Students are expected to attend both recitals.
-Parents, guests, and friends are welcome at one or both.
+Parents, guests, and friends are welcome to attend one or both.

 Will my performances be recorded?

 Professional audio recordings will be available of the evening concerts and the final showcase recitals.
-Forms will be available outside the recording studio on campus or you may use the online services (IC iTunes U and/or make an IC recording duplication request.
+Forms will be available outside the recording studio on campus or you may use the online services to request an audio recording: https://www.ithaca.edu/music/recordingsvcs/

 Will there be other activities?

-Recreational and social activities will include field trips such as: picnic and hiking at Taughannock Falls State Park and attendance at a performance at the local Hangar Theatre.
+Recreational and social activities will include local field trips such as a picnic and hiking at Taughannock Falls State Park, and/or attending a Hangar Theatre performance.

 Where will I be staying during the program?

 Participants live in a residence hall dorm room with one other roommate.
 The residence hall is supervised by male and female advisers who live in the residence hall with the students.
-You will receive your dorm and room # upon your arrival on campus.
+You will receive your dorm room assignment at check-in.

 Who is in charge?